wjk5117/METRO/README.md

 ## Python environment setup
-The sensing pipeline of METRO system is implemented based on Python language.
+The METRO system's sensing pipeline is developed using the Python programming language.

-1. Install the python environment.
-You can install the [official python](https://www.python.org/downloads/) or [Anaconda](https://www.anaconda.com/download)
+1. Install the Python environment.
+You can install the [official Python distribution](https://www.python.org/downloads/) or [Anaconda](https://www.anaconda.com/download)
-2. Install all dependencies listed in `./Code/Requirements.txt` using 'pip install \<package-name\>'
+2. Install all the dependencies listed in the `./Code/Requirements.txt` file by using the command 'pip install \<package-name\>'.

 ## Connect to the CAN network
-To get the velocity and steering angle data from the CAN network of a vehicle, a [PCAN-USB adapter](https://www.peak-system.com/PCAN-USB.199.0.html?&L=1) for connecting the vehicle and the offical software [PCAN-View](https://www.peak-system.com/PCAN-View.242.0.html?&L=1) is required.
+To obtain velocity and steering angle data from the vehicle's CAN network, a [PCAN-USB adapter](https://www.peak-system.com/PCAN-USB.199.0.html?&L=1) to connect to the vehicle and the official software [PCAN-View](https://www.peak-system.com/PCAN-View.242.0.html?&L=1) are required.

 # Run a Quick Demo
-We provide a quick demo without connecting the CAN network of a vehicle in `/Quick Demo`, please see the related [README](./Quick_Demo/README.md) file for more details.
+You can find a quick demo in the `/Quick_Demo` directory that does not require a connection to the vehicle's CAN network.
+For more information, please refer to the accompanying [README](./Quick_Demo/README.md) file.

 # Citing METRO
-If you use METRO in your research or wish to refer to the baseline results, please use the following BibTeX entry.
+If you use METRO in your research or wish to refer to the baseline results, please use the provided BibTeX entry below.